Diocese of Palm Beach: 2000 to present

-John Paul II in September 2002 selected Bishop Seán O'Malley of the Diocese of Fall River as the new bishop of Palm Beach.
+O'Connell resigned as bishop of Palm Beach in March 2002.John Paul II named Bishop Seán O'Malley of the Diocese of Fall River as the new bishop of Palm Beach in September 2002.
 After less than a year in Palm Beach, the pope appointed O'Malley as archbishop of Boston.
-The current bishop of the Diocese of Palm Beach is Gerald Barbarito, formerly bishop of the Diocese of Ogdensburg.
-He was named by John Paul II in 2003.
+Bishop Gerald Barbarito of the Diocese of Ogdensburg was named by John Paul as bishop in 2003.

-Deborah True, the former parochial administrator for Holy Cross Church in Vero Beach, was arrested for embezzlement in September 2022.
-She was accused of stealing $1.5 million from the church, in collaboration with the pastor, Reverend Richard Murphy, from 2015 to 2020.
-Murphy died in 2020.
-True spent $500,000 of the stolen money on personal debts.
+Barbarito retired as bishop of Palm Beach in December 2025.
+Pope Leo XIV that same month selected Manuel de Jesús Rodríguez of Brooklyn to replace Barbarito.